Are you a WordPress beginner who is wondering what is managed WordPress hosting?

 In this article, we will highlight the pros and cons of managed WordPress hosting.
 We will also compare the top managed WordPress hosting companies by doing performance tests.
 You can use our research, knowledge, and experience to decide which managed WordPress hosting company is right for you.

-Due to the popularity of WordPress, several web hosting providers have chosen to specialize in WordPress and offer what’s known as managed WordPress hosting.
+Due to the popularity of WordPress (now powering over 43% of websites), several web hosting providers have chosen to specialize in WordPress and offer what's known as managed WordPress hosting.

 Managed WordPress hosting is a concierge service where all technical aspects of running WordPress is managed by the host.